OpenLEADR/openleadr-python/docs/index.rst

       </oadrSignedObject>
     </oadrPayload>

-is represented in pyOpenADR as:
+is represented in OpenLEADR as:

 .. code-block:: python3